 The Ultimate Guide To Buying or Selling A Home With Solar Panels

 With solar on the rise it’s not uncommon to come across a home with solar when you are on the market for a new house.
-Now if you’ve already installed solar on your home, it’s important to be thinking about what to expect when it comes time to sell your house.
+If you’ve already installed solar on your home, it’s important to be thinking about what to expect when it comes time to sell your house.
 Solar systems influence a home’s selling price along with its marketability.
 Studies show that homes with solar systems sell for higher prices and more quickly than those without solar.
 Don’t let the idea of selling or buying a home with panels prevent you from getting solar.
 We are here to help answer any questions that may come up when buying or selling a home with solar panels.
 Let’s get started!

 Buying A Home With Solar Panels

 Buying a home with solar panels already in place comes with great financial benefits.
-You don’t have to go through the whole installation process of switching to solar but still get to reap the benefits of it.
+You don’t have to go through the process of switching to solar but still get to reap the benefits of it.
 Here are a few tips to keep in mind when moving forward with a sale on a home with solar panels:

--Review the seller’s utility bills: Asking to see the current homeowner’s utility bill is necessary so you know what kind of savings to expect.
+- Review the seller’s utility bills: Asking to see the current homeowner’s utility bill is necessary so you know what kind of savings to expect.
 Each state and utility company is different.
 Some of them do roll-over solar credits while some will pay homeowners for the excess electricity their panels produce.
 Take into consideration the system size and if it will meet your family’s energy needs.

--Know how the solar panels are financed: The most important thing to know before finalizing a sale on a home with solar panels is how they are financed.
+- Know how the solar panels are financed: The most important thing to know before finalizing a sale on a home with solar panels is how they are financed.
 There are several ways solar is financed: it can be done through an outright purchase, a loan, a lease, or a Purchase Power Agreement.

 Homes With A Leased Solar System Or PPA